Relational databases

 Example

-1. Start your Server and Connect with Management studio (using user sa)
+1. Start your server and connect with Management Studio (using user sa)

-3. Right Click Logins and choose "New Login"
+3. Right-click Logins and choose "New Login"

-• Fill name netuser
+• Fill in name: netuser

 • Choose SQL Server authentication

-• Fill the password
+• Fill in the password

 • Remove "Enforce password policy" (in production you can leave it active)